torstenroeder/c64/README.md

 ![Atascify](atascify/atascify.png)

-A <10-liner to modify the C64 PETSCII charset to an ATASCII like look.
+A <10-liner to modify the C64 PETSCII charset to a more ATASCII-like appearance.

 **Files:** [.d64 for Emulators](atascify/atascify.d64) | [.prg for Emulators](atascify/atascify.prg) | [.txt for copy/paste into VICE](atascify/atascify.txt)